Valerioageno/ssr-rs/README.md

 }
 ```

-Are included examples with the most famous server framework and a default frontend react app made using `npx create-react-app` with the typescript `--template` flag.
+There are included examples with the most famous server frameworks and a default frontend react app made using `npx create-react-app` and the typescript `--template` flag.